tranek/GASDocumentation/README.md

 4. For some time on main branch there was a plugin for sending Gameplay Messages (Looked like Event/Message Bus), but it was removed.
-Any plans to restore it ?
+Any plans to restore it?
 With the Game Features/Modular Gameplay plugins, having a generic Event Bus Dispatcher would be extremely useful.

 > I think you are referring to the GameplayMessages plugin.
 This will probably come back at some point - the API isn't really finalized yet and the author didn't mean for it to be public yet.
 I agree it should be useful for modular gameplay design.
 But it's not really my area so I don't have much more information.